-- the interconnector is expected to be scheduled in import: the interconnector does not affect the forced outage risk resulting in a positive system imbalance, and the interconnector is removed from the forced outage risk on the export-side ; - the interconnector is expected to be scheduled in export: in this case the interconnector does affect the forced outage risk resulting in a negative system imbalance, and the interconnector is removed forced outage risk on the import-side ; - the interconnector is expected to be scheduled in maintenance: in this case, the interconnector does not affect the forced outage risk resulting in a positive or negative system imbalance, and the interconnector is removed as a whole from the forced outage risk both on import and export side ; - the prediction on the interconnector's schedule is considered indecisive: in this case the, the interconnector affect the forced outage risk in both directions.
+- the interconnector is expected to be scheduled in import: the interconnector does not affect the forced outage risk resulting in a positive system imbalance, and the interconnector is removed from the forced outage risk on the export-side; - the interconnector is expected to be scheduled in export: in this case the interconnector does affect the forced outage risk resulting in a negative system imbalance, and the interconnector is removed forced outage risk on the import-side; - the interconnector is expected to be scheduled in maintenance: in this case, the interconnector does not affect the forced outage risk resulting in a positive or negative system imbalance, and the interconnector is removed as a whole from the forced outage risk both on import and export side; - the prediction on the interconnector's schedule is considered uncertain: in this case the, the interconnector affect the forced outage risk in both directions.

 The challenge lies in predicting the status of the HVDC-interconnector before the market outcome is known.
-A forecast is determined based on day-ahead price forecasts for Belgium and the United Kingdom provided by an external service provider which allows Elia to predict the interconnector in import (price BE << price UK), export (price BE >> price UK) and indecisive (low price difference between BE and UK).
-A maintenance status is communicated to ELIA by the HVDC-interconnector operator in order to be taken into account in the day-ahead calculations.
+A forecast is determined based on a flow forecasts for Belgium and the United Kingdom provided by an external service provider based on machine learning technology.
+This flow forecast allows Elia to predict the interconnector in import (expected import flow \geq threshold), export (expected export flow \geq threshold) and indecisive (expected flow < threshold).
+A maintenance status is also communicated to Elia by the HVDC-interconnector operator in order to be taken into account in the day-ahead calculations.

-If the price difference is lower as $7 \notin MWh$, the interconnector is considered as indecisive.
-This 7 $\notin MWh$ is a parameter determining the uncertainty margin is determined by Elia by analyzing the ratio of wrongful (situation where NEMO Link is wrongfully predicted in import or export) versus informative (situation where NEMO Link is not predicted as indecisive) forecasts.
-The current value of 7 \notin / MWh is determined by a sensitivity analysis conducted in the framework of the dynamic dimensioning study6.
+The threshold is determined and fixed at 50 MW.
+If the expected flow in one of both directions is lower as 50 MW, the interconnector is considered as uncertain.
+The 50 MW is a parameter determining the uncertainty margin is determined by Elia by analyzing the ratio of accurate (situation where Nemo Link is correctly predicted in import or export) versus uncertain (situation where Nemo Link is predicted as indecisive) forecasts.
+The current value of 50 MW is determined by a multi-objective optimization.

-Additional limitations of the maximum import or export capacity (following grid operational constraints) are taken into account when known at the moment of prediction but only when these capacity reductions are firm (i.e. cannot increase between prediction of the FRR needs and real-time.
+Limitations of the maximum import or export capacity (following grid operational constraints) are taken into account at the moment of prediction.